 What We Do

-We promote collaboration among community partners and fund efforts to support early childhood mental health and reduce child abuse and neglect.
+We promote collaboration among community partners and fund efforts to support early childhood development and reduce child abuse and neglect.
 We identify, implement, and sustain high-quality, evidence-based models that support families in strengthening their physical, emotional, and family well-being.

 Why We Do It